hoostus/beancount-ynab5/README.md

 cleared balance and working balance match.
 For instance, create a transaction in YNAB that assigns $12 to a "Miscellaneous" expense.

+You can also automatically remap this to another account by using the **--balance-adjustment-account** command line option.

 # YNAB's Off Budget (aka Tracking) Accounts.

 YNAB allows you to have Tracking accounts, that aren't part of its normal